Well, well, what do we have here? If it isn't me.

 Again, his words fell on deaf ears.
 Gaara put on the shoes.

 "Get away from that door, you stubborn little shit", the older one grunted as the younger went to open the door.

 It was then Kankuro realized he had no hope of winning this embarrassingly one-sided argument.
 But there was one thing he was adamant to make happen.
 The redhead was already halfway out the door when Kankuro caught him by the arm.
-Visibly annoyed, Gaara turned to send a glare his way, only to see the man stand there holding the helmet he'd deliberately left behind.
+Annoyed, Gaara turned to send a glare his way, only to see the man stand there holding the helmet he'd deliberately left behind.
 He looked beyond determined.

 "Put.
 It.
 On."

 Gaara glanced at the helmet, glanced at Kankuro, considered arguing, but eventually released a defeated sigh.
 He grabbed the helmet offered, as annoyed as anticipated, and placed it on his head as told.
 Given his facial injuries, it felt uncomfortable, painful even.
-But as he lacked all desire to start an actual fight over the stupid thing, he bit the bullet and kept it.
+But as he lacked all desire to fight over the stupid thing, he bit the bullet and kept it.
 The open visor allowed him to give the older man a displeased stare, receive a content one in return, and most importantly, gave him the chance to flip it shut with a bit of an attitude.
 Pleased enough, Kankuro nodded and allowed his brother, who did not forget to give the finger, to walk out the door.

 It fell nothing short of a war.
 Two unspeakably strong wills clashing with one another, neither willing to back down, both equally as determined to achieve dominance and come out on top.
 Warfare between two wildly different forces, the ultimate fight of man versus machine.